auloin/ui-tech-test/README.md

 ## Introduction

-Welcome to this technical challenge.
+Welcome to technical test 👋.
+The goal of this test is to measure your frontend development skills in a semi-realistic setting.
 You're about to build a mini form builder with some of the technologies we use at Tiro.health.
 The challenge is divided in several tasks and you'll notice that each task description has some links to usefull documentation that may help if you're not familiar with the tech we use.

 ## Getting started with the test